gjwgit/rattleng/installers/README.md

 fails.
 Under **Explore** the Summary works but not the plots (which need a Target).

-**Yet to try:** put the following in ~/.Renviron
+Yet to try: put the following in ~/.Renviron

 ```
 .libPaths("/Users/bill/Library/R/3.4/library")
 ```

-Also it would appear the flutter is not sending

 ### Inno Install - UNDER DEVELOPMENT